Treadmills come in all shapes and sizes these days, which is great because there are models now that can fit even the smallest of spaces.

 Overall, if you’re looking for a quality compact treadmill, this is a great place to start.
 See full review.

 LifeSpan’s TR2000i is really just a slightly weaker version of their TR3000i.
-If you like the TR3000i but you’re on a tighter budget, you can save a few hundred dollars and go with this model instead.
+So if you like the TR3000i but you’re on a tighter budget, you can save a few hundred dollars and go with this model instead.

 It’s a little smaller too, so if every single inch counts, this model could make more sense.